Get all the latest Airbnb data for Buenos Aires

 Is short-term renting allowed in Buenos Aires in 2026?

-The most important condition is mandatory registration in the city's Registro de Alquileres Temporarios Turisticos, which is free and digital but required before operating.
+The most important condition for a Buenos Aires Airbnb host in 2026 is registration in the Registro de Alquileres Temporarios Turísticos before advertising the property to tourists.

 For a more general view, you can read our article detailing what exactly foreigners can own and buy in Argentina.